 Intrauterine insemination is a very safe procedure, although there is a small risk of transmission of infection to the genital tract of the female partner if the male partner has an infection (bacterial, viral, or chlamydial) present in his semen.
 It is also important to understand that there is a 2% risk of congenital abnormalities in all children born, including those from intrauterine insemination.
 Ovulation induction, sperm washing and insemination do not change this risk.

-Estimated cost for Clomiphene IUI cycles are approximately $1,620.
-Estimated cost for IUI cycles with injectable medications (COH IUI) are approximately $2,690.
-No cycle cost information includes medications and are subject to change.
+Estimated cost for IUI cycles with injectable medications (COH IUI) are approximately $1,900 + medications, about $500-$600 for a total of about $2,500.
+Medication costs vary and treatment costs are subject to change.
 Questions about cost?
-Contact our finance department at firstname.lastname@example.org
+Contact our finance department at firstname.lastname@example.org or email@example.com